hasun1226/MobileAppProject/deliverables/iteration-02.review.md

     * [Nov.
 9th General meeting](https://trello.com/b/pA00rNHs/iteration-meeting-5)
  3. Using Ruby to develop the database because the database was completed very quickly thanks to the handiness of the language (Deployed on heroku on __November 5th__).
 Being able to deploy the database quickly allowed the front-end team to work on the prototype early.
  4. Each front-end member being assigned to a screen that was required for the Slacker's user story.
 After the database was launched, front-end team members could divide-and-conquer the works according to the screens.
 It saved a lot of time when trying to meet the goal without sacrificing the coherence of the application.
 This is prioritized after the back-end team's decision because front-end team's tasks were only possible after the back-end team's tasks for debugging purposes.
 See [Note4U responsibilities](https://github.com/csc301-fall-2016/project-team-19/tree/master/Notes4U) for how the tasks were divided.
  5. Having a separate Trello board to keep track of the tasks that needs to be done.
 This was especially helpful when the team was developing the products because a group of this size is supposedly hard to coordinate and monitor.
-However, this was not a big problem thanks to the Trello board keeping tack of each teams' tasks and having each member to take charge of the task if nobody is in charge of it.
+However, this was not a big problem thanks to the Trello board keeping track of each teams' tasks and having each member to take charge of the task if nobody is in charge of it.
     * Front-end Team's To-do List: https://trello.com/b/K5NMotln/frontend-tasks
     * Back-end Team's To-do- List: https://trello.com/b/fpJuuHce/backend-tasks